slowernews/wisdom-tldr/README.md

 > *'You have choices.
 Choices are experiments.'*

 > *'Decisions are made based on memory.
 There are 3 routes: reflex (genetics), habits or goals.
-So influence their memories and you can influence their decisions'*
+So influence their memories and you can influence their decisions.'*

 <!--
 Do i need to justify my choice?
 What am i searching for? functional decision vs emotional decision.